Understanding Generational Expectations

 -

 Efficient Planning and Decision-Making – Employees desire workplaces with clear structures and effective leadership.
+All generations desire effective management – investing in leadership development for your team can help provide the clear direction and accountability employees seek.

 Breaking Down the Generational Data